mecid/mecid.github.io/_posts/2021-08-11-how-to-create-a-property-wrapper-in-swift.md

 > To learn more about property wrappers in SwiftUI, take a look at my dedicated ["Understanding Property Wrappers in SwiftUI"](/2019/06/12/understanding-property-wrappers-in-swiftui/) post.

 To create a property wrapper, we have to create a new type annotated with the **@propertyWrapper** attribute.
 A property wrapper type must contain a field named **wrappedValue**.
 Wrapped value is the heart of any property wrapper.
-Swift will transparently access the value of wrapped value whenever you read or write to any property that uses a property wrapper.
+Swift will transparently access the wrapped value whenever you read or write to any property that uses a property wrapper.

 ```swift
 import KeychainAccess